Halfway to I2K 2025

 Will only one tutorial be happening at a time?

 No, not necessarily - since each tutorial presenter signs up for the time best for them, there may be some times with no tutorials running and some with many running simultaneously.
-A calendar with live updates will be available on the I2K website - the earlier you sign up, the earlier that people can know when your tutorial is (and adjust their time accordingly if needed).
+A calendar with live updates is available on the I2K website - the earlier you sign up, the earlier that people can know when your tutorial is (and adjust their time accordingly if needed).

 Can I submit more than one tutorial for my tool/tutorials on more than one open-source tool?